thegeekyasian/geo-assist/README.md

 </p>

 ## ⚡️ What is it?
-Geo assist is library that allows users to perform insertion and query operations on the spatial data.
+Geo assist is a library that allows users to perform insertion and query operations on spatial data.

-It enables users to create a spatial engine by loading objects with spatial references, such as latitude/longitude, in-memory.
+It enables users to create a spatial engine by loading objects with spatial references, such as latitude/longitude, in memory.

-The goal of this project is to enable the use of complex search algorithms, by tweaking them for geo-spatial operations.
+The project aims to enable the use of complex search algorithms, by tweaking them for geospatial operations.

 ## 📖 How to?